 Amendment 14 to the FMP for the Snapper Grouper Fishery of the South Atlantic Region (SAFMC 2007) was implemented on February 12, 2009.
-Implementing regulations for Amendment 14 established eight Type 2 Marine Protected Areas (MPAs) within which, all fishing for snapper grouper species is prohibited as is the use of shark bottom longline gear.
-Within the MPAs trolling for pelagic species is permitted.
+Implementing regulations for Amendment 14 established eight Type 2 Marine Protected Areas (MPAs) within which, all fishing for snapper grouper species is prohibited, as is the use of shark bottom longline gear.
+Within the MPAs, trolling for pelagic species is permitted.
 The MPAs range in area from 50 to 506 square nautical miles and are located off of North Carolina, South Carolina, Georgia and Florida.
-The MPAs are expected to enhance the optimum size, age, and genetic structure of slow-growing, long-lived, deepwater snapper grouper species is prohibited but other types of legal fishing, such as trolling, are allowed.
+The MPAs are expected to enhance the optimum size, age, and genetic structure of slow-growing, long-lived, deepwater snapper grouper species.
+A Type 2 MPA is an area within which fishing for or retention of snapper grouper species is prohibited but other types of legal fishing, such as trolling, are allowed.
 The prohibition on possession does not apply to a person aboard a vessel that is in transit with fishing gear appropriately stowed.
 MPAs are being used as a management tool to promote the optimum size, age, and genetic structure of slow growing, long-lived deepwater snapper grouper species (speckled hind, snowy grouper, warsaw grouper, yellowedge grouper, misty grouper, golden tilefish, blueline tilefish, and sand tilefish).